fr180/Reflection-Removal-Manual-Annotation/README.md

 We propose a deep learning model that can interactively remove image reflection based on manual annotation.
 The model can obtain guidance information from the attention map annotated by a user to effectively learn the function mapping of the image from reflective to non-reflective.
 We have launched extensive comparative experiments and validations on open source datasets, which fully indicates that the model performs well on image similarity indicators such as PSNR and SSIM, when the accuracy of image annotations by a user is roughly realized.
 In addition, for the non-reflective part within a user annotated area, the model can ignore its influence to some extent.

-The result of our model on some of the CEILNET datasets.
+The result of our model on some of the CEILNET datasets is demonstrated below.
 ![The result of our model on some of the CEILNET datasets.](./imgs/example.png)